BitnaKeum/Card_Counting/README.md

 # Card_Counting
 Objective : Victory of player when playing Blackjack

-Assumption : The not-opened card of dealer is 10. (cause the probability of 10 is the highest)
+Assumption : The not-opened first card of dealer is 10. (cause the probability of 10 is the highest)
 <br><br><br>

 <h3>Rule (detailed)</h3>